tenstorrent/tt-metal/docs/source/performance_measurement_tools/profiler.rst

 * TRISC0,1,2 measurements are not supported.
 Further development on underlying APIs are required inorder to bring profiling to these cores.

-* Other DPRINT messages can not used in kernels that are being profiled.
+* Debug print can not used in kernels that are being profiled.